cloudflare/cloudflare-docs/content/queues/get-started.md

 ---
-title: Guide
+title: Get started
 pcx_content_type: get-started
 weight: 2
 meta:
-  title: Get started guide
+  title: Get started
 ---

-# Get started guide
+# Get started

 Cloudflare Queues is a flexible messaging queue that allows you to queue messages for asynchronous processing.
 By following this guide, you will create your first queue, a Worker to publish messages to that queue, and a consumer Worker to consume messages from that queue.

 ## Prerequisite: Create a Cloudflare account

-In order to use Queues, you need a [Cloudflare account](/fundamentals/account-and-billing/account-setup/).
+To use Queues, you need a [Cloudflare account](/fundamentals/account-and-billing/account-setup/).
 If you already have an account, skip this step.

 ## 1. Enable Queues